tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Discussion
  - tissue-resident memory T cells may underlie irAEs (common in barrier tissue)
  - **duodenitis blocked by antibody to integrin α 4 β 7 (LPAM-1) which blocks T cell infiltraton into GI tract, suggesting that GI toxicity resulted from circulating T cells trafficked to GI tract following expansion elsewhere i.e. in the tumor perhaps**
+# Exhaust the exhausters: targeting regulatory T cells in the tumor microenvironment
+ - Tregs can suppress anti-tumor immunity
 # Expression of MHC class II in T cells is associated with increased HIV-1 expression
  - CD4 primary HIV-1 infection receptor, expressed on T cells, monocytes, macrophages, DCs
  - MHC class II molecules undetectable on resting T cells, expressed highly on activated T cells, unclear function (vs. clear antigen presentation function on APCs to CD4<sup>+</sup> T cells), perhaps also antigen presentation